Feline Diabetes Mellitus

 How Is Diabetes Treated?Because many cats have type 2 diabetes, insulin injections may not be required in all cases.
 Your veterinarian may first recommend dietary changes, weight loss and/or medication to control your cat’s diabetes.
 If this therapy is not successful, insulin injections are generally recommended to control the condition.

 It is very helpful to write a medication schedule for your cat on the calendar, including the date and time that any medications, including insulin, need to be administered to maintain accurate records.
 This will help you avoid forgetting to give a dose of insulin to your cat and aid in tracking your cat’s treatment.

 After treatment begins, periodic blood and urine tests are generally recommended.
 This helps ensure that the current treatment (including insulin dosage) is right for your cat.
 Your cat’s weight, appetite, drinking and urination, and attitude at home can all provide useful information that helps determine if diabetes is being well managed.
 Your veterinarian will consider all of these factors when making recommendations for continued management.

 Many cats live active, happy lives once their diabetes is well regulated.
 Some cats even go into “remission,” meaning that they no longer require insulin.
 For other cats, insulin therapy must continue for the rest of their life.

-Certain medical conditions, such as being overweight or obese, can lead to insulin resistance and increase the risk of a cat developing diabetes.
+Can Diabetes Be Prevented?Certain medical conditions, such as being overweight or obese, can lead to insulin resistance and increase the risk of a cat developing diabetes.
 Keeping your cat’s weight within a healthy range can reduce the risk of diabetes.
 However, not all cases of diabetes are preventable.
 Scheduling regular checkups and wellness screening with your veterinarian can increase the chances of diagnosing diabetes early and initiating treatment as soon as possible.